GerHobbelt/civet-webserver/docs/WritingWebApplications.md

 ### Web app with authentication, our example

-For the sake of simplicity, in my example I combine all three servers -- frontend, backend and login -- into one, Mongoose based.
+For the sake of simplicity, in my example I combine all three servers -- frontend, backend and login -- into one, CivetWeb based.
 To make clear logical distinction between the components, static content will live at URLs that start with `/static/` prefix, backend requests will have `/ajax/` prefix, and authentication requests will start with `/auth` prefix.
 And here's the diagram:

 http://docs.google.com/drawings/pub?id=1nDBp_V5U953yZzOHLvMwcnXSYIbUQJrnS80dqbHn4Po&w=720&h=560&pic=x.png